 Florida and federal laws require an equal opportunity workplace.
-The Law Offices of Ena T. Diaz, P.A. works with businesses and employees to ensure that they are providing and working in an equal opportunity workplace.
+The Law Offices of Ena T. Diaz, P.A. works with businesses and employees to ensure an equal opportunity workplace.

 Employee and employer representation in discrimination claims

-Before employees can pursue a lawsuit against an employer, they must file a claim with the EEOC and/or the Florida Commission on Human Relations (“FCHR”).
-Attorney Ena T. Diaz, who has 17 years of employment law focus in the courtroom, works with clients throughout all phases of their employment claims ― filing or defending a complaint of discrimination filed with the federal or state agency, appearing at hearings, litigating discrimination claims or negotiating an amicable settlement.
-Ms. Diaz is an effective negotiator as an advocate for her clients.
-As a certified mediator, she also appreciates the value of reaching an agreed upon resolution before extensive litigation and getting to trial.
+Before employees can pursue a lawsuit against an employer, they must file a claim with the Equal Employment Opportunity Commission ("EEOC") and/or the Florida Commission on Human Relations (“FCHR”).
+Attorney Ena T. Diaz, who has 25 years of experience in the area of employment law, works with clients throughout all phases of their employment claims ― filing or defending a complaint of discrimination filed with the federal or state agency, appearing at hearings, litigating discrimination claims or negotiating an amicable settlement.
+Ms. Diaz is an effective advocate and negotiator.
+As a Florida Supreme Court Certified mediator, she also appreciates the value of reaching an agreed upon resolution before extensive litigation and getting to trial.

 Employer equal opportunity compliance

-The EEOC Miami works in conjunction with the (FCHR) to investigate discrimination claims.
-The Florida Civil Rights Act (“FCRA”) prohibits an employer from discriminating against any individual with respect to compensation, terms, conditions or privileges of employment because of the person’s race, color, religion, sex, national origin, age, disability or marital status.
+The Equal Employment Opportunity Commission ("EEOC") in Miami works in conjunction with the ("FCHR") to investigate discrimination claims.
+Federal and Florida law prohibits an employer from discriminating against any individual with respect to compensation, terms, conditions or privileges of employment.
+Job applicants, employees, and former employees are protected from employment discrimination based on race, color, religion, sex (pregnancy, sexual orientation or gender identity), national origin, age, disability, genetic information and marital or veteran status.